 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking everolimus.

 - do not have any vaccinations without talking to your doctor.
 During your treatment with everolimus, you should avoid close contact with other people who have recently been vaccinated.

 - talk to your child's doctor about vaccinations that your child may need to receive before beginning his or her treatment with everolimus.

-- you should know that you may develop sores or swelling in your mouth during your treatment with everolimus.
-Tell your doctor if you develop sores or feel pain in your mouth.
-Your doctor may recommend a mouthwash or gel to relieve your symptoms.
-However, you should not use any mouthwash without talking to your doctor or pharmacist because certain types of mouthwash that contain alcohol, peroxide, iodine, or thyme can worsen the sores and swelling.
+- you should know that you may develop sores or swelling in your mouth during your treatment with everolimus, especially during the first 8 weeks of treatment.
+When you start treatment with everolimus, your doctor may prescribe a certain mouthwash to reduce the chance that you will get mouth ulcers or sores and to reduce their severity.
+Follow your your doctor's instructions on how to use this mouthwash.
+Tell your doctor if you develop sores or feel pain in your mouth. .
+You should not use any mouthwash without talking to your doctor or pharmacist because certain types of mouthwash that contain alcohol, peroxide, iodine, or thyme can worsen the sores and swelling.